Saint Spyridon: Feast day

-Recognizing Spyridon's role in the defense of the island, Venice legislated the annual "Litany of St. Spyridon" on August 11 as a commemoration of the event.
-His feast day is celebrated in the East on the Saturday before Great Lent (known as "Cheesefare Saturday") and December 12.
-For those Eastern Churches that follow the traditional Julian Calendar, December 12 falls on December 25 of the modern Gregorian Calendar.
-In the West he is commemorated on December 14.
+Recognizing Spyridon's role in the defense of the island, Venice established the annual "Litany of St. Spyridon" on August 11 to commemorate the event.
+His feast day is celebrated in the East on the Saturday before Great Lent (known as "Cheesefare Saturday") and on December 12.
+In Eastern Churches that follow the traditional Julian Calendar, December 12 corresponds to December 25 in the modern Gregorian Calendar.
+In Western Christianity, he is commemorated on December 14.